Nyano1337/fuckZones_SimpleReplay/README.md

 # fuckZones_SimpleReplay
+Based on shavit's replay
-a simple replay plugin for fuckZones based on shavit's replay
+Just a simple replay plugin for fuckZones
+If you want to know how to make a replay plugin, take a look, all the steps are in it!